LightTable/user-guide/basic_functionality.md

 It is possible to quickly jump though a file to a specified line number by using the command `Editor: Go to line`.
 The default keybinding is`Ctrl-L`.
 This command will, as the name suggests, let you specify a line number to center the editor tab on.
 If you specify a line number larger than the file then the last line will be used.

+### Fold Code

+The command `Editor: Fold code at cursor`, default keybinding `Ctrl-=`, can be used to fold code.
+This folding currently does not work with Clojure and ClojureScript, however.

 ### Zoom